prototypefund/Digital_Bargeld-docs/core/api-sync.rst

 .. _sync:

-.. http:get:: /$WALLET-KEY
+.. http:get:: /$ACCOUNT-KEY

-  Download latest version of the wallet database.
+  Download latest version of the backup.
   The returned headers must include "Etags" based on the hash of the (encrypted) database.
 The server must check the client's caching headers and only return the